Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I

-One of the principal goals in the area of \say{arithmetic dynamics}, a newly emerging area of mathematics concerned with studying number-theoretic properties of discrete dynamical systems, is to classify all the points $\alpha\in\mathbb{P}^N(K)$ according to the behavior of their forward orbits $\mathcal{O}^{+}(\alpha)$.
+One of the principal goals in the area of \say{arithmetic dynamics} (a newly emerging area of mathematics concerned with studying number-theoretic properties of discrete dynamical systems) is to classify all the points $\alpha\in\mathbb{P}^N(K)$ according to the behavior of their forward orbits $\mathcal{O}^{+}(\alpha)$.
 In this direction, we call any point $\alpha\in {\mathbb{P}^N(K)}$ a \textit{periodic point of $\varphi$}, whenever $\varphi^n (\alpha) = \alpha$ for some $n\in \mathbb{Z}_{\geq 0}$; and call any integer $n\geq 0$ such that $\varphi^n (\alpha) = \alpha$ a \textit{period of $\alpha$}, and the smallest such positive integer $n\geq 1$ is then called the \textit{exact period of $\alpha$}.
 We denote the set of all periodic points of $\varphi$ by Per$(\varphi, {\mathbb{P}^N(K)})$; and for any given point $\alpha\in$Per$(\varphi, {\mathbb{P}^N(K)})$ we then call the set of all iterates of $\varphi$ on $\alpha$, \textit{a periodic orbit of $\alpha$}.
-In Sect. \ref{sec4}, \ref{sec5}, \ref{sec6}, \ref{sec7} and \ref{sec8}, we study counting questions that are greatly inspired by all the beautiful work of Bhargava-Shankar-Tsimerman and their collaborators in the area of \say{arithmetic statistics}, an area of mathematics concerned with studying the distributions of arithmetic objects (quantities); and among such questions includes the natural question: \say{\textit{How many distinct fixed orbits can any $\varphi_{p,c}$ and $\varphi_{p-1,c}$ acting independently on the space $\mathbb{Z} / p\mathbb{Z}$ via iteration have on average, as $p\to \infty$?}} In doing so, we first prove that conditioning on a theorem of Narkiewicz \ref{theorem 3.2.1} yields the following main theorem on maps $\varphi_{p,c}$ for any given prime $p\geq 3$; and which we state later more precisely as Theorem \ref{2.2}:
+In Section \ref{sec4}, \ref{sec5}, \ref{sec6}, \ref{sec7} and \ref{sec8}, we study counting questions that are greatly inspired by all the beautiful work of Bhargava-Shankar-Tsimerman (BST) and their collaborators in the area of \say{arithmetic statistics} (an area of mathematics concerned with studying the distributions of arithmetic objects (quantities)); and among such questions includes the natural question: \say{\textit{How many distinct integral fixed orbits can any $\varphi_{p,c}$ and $\varphi_{p-1,c}$ acting independently on the space $\mathbb{Z} / p\mathbb{Z}$ via iteration have on average as $c\to \infty$?}} In doing so, we then first prove that conditioning on Narkiewicz's Theorem \ref{theorem 3.2.1} yields the following main theorem on every map $\varphi_{p,c}$; stated later more precisely as Theorem \ref{2.2}: